Foto: Hannah Nguyen

 • Electronic Music Production

-• New Forms of Sustainable Management: Due Diligence and Digitalization in Sustainable Supply Chains
+• New Forms of Sustainable Management: Due Diligence, Digitalization & AI Solutions

 Nachfolgend findest du nähere Informationen zu den Inhalten und Zielgruppen der einzelnen Kurse in englischer Sprache.